techidaily/site-win11-tips/source/_posts/how-to-start-wordpad-in-a-windows-desktop.md

  You can also use Windows File Explorer to access some useful programs installed on your Windows PC.
 To open WordPad using Windows Explorer, follow these steps:

-1. Open Windows File Explorer (see[how to open File Explorer on Windows](https://www.makeuseof.com/windows-open-file-explorer/) ).
+1. Open Windows File Explorer (see [how to open File Explorer on Windows](https://www.makeuseof.com/windows-open-file-explorer/) ).
 2. In the address bar, type the following and press**Enter** :
 `C:\Program Files\Windows NT\Accessories\wordpad.exe`